-I can only think of two educational experts with extensive K-12 teaching experience—Cuban and Deborah Meier.
-Neither have spent much, if any, time in government, nor have they sought to influence public policy to any large degree (as opposed to Moe, Hanushek, Darling-Hammond, and so on).
+I can only think of three educational experts with extensive K-12 teaching experience—Cuban Tom Loveless, and Deborah Meier.
+None of the three have spent much, if any, time in government, nor have they sought to influence public policy to any large degree (as opposed to Moe, Hanushek, Darling-Hammond, and so on).
 Meier is a pure play teacher-administrator (if she even has an advanced degree, her bio doesn’t mention it).

 Obviously, my list is incomplete; I read a great deal and tried to get a representative group.
 But I’d be surprised if I’m missing more than one or two counterexamples.
 It’s hard to find an educational expert with extensive teaching experience who isn’t at least skeptical about the current brand of reform.
-Cuban, one of my favorite education wonks, is a skeptic with a mildly progressive edge, Meier a committed progressive.
-On the other hand, if eduformers have any well-regarded educational experts with more than a decade in public schools, it’s a well-hidden secret.
+Cuban, one of my favorite education wonks, is mildly progressive edge, Loveless is moderate Democrat, Meier a committed progressive.
+On the other hand, if reformers have any well-regarded educational experts with more than a decade in public schools, it’s a well-hidden secret.

 So where are the teachers in the debate?
 Well, as I’ve written before, teachers are, as a group, astonishingly uninterested in policy.
 Even union issues engage maybe 20-30% of the teachers at any meeting I’ve attended; the rest are checking their watches.
 This is a function of personality.
 Wonks and teachers are from opposite ends of the spectrum.
 Teaching appeals disproportionately to concrete thinkers interested in the immediate payoff, attributes largely antithetical to the average policy wonk job.